Araozu/araozu.dev/src/pages/blog/responsible-stack.md

 React.
 I'm gonna get my engineers to invent a combustible RUST FRAMEWORK that BURNS your house DOWN!

+So I began working with Rust.

 ---

-So I began working with Rust.

-A month later I was let go.
-Good luck Edith, I hope you like low level languages.
+And then I was let go after a month.
+Good luck Edith, I hope you like learning low level languages.